Order batching using an approximation for the distance travelled by pickers: Introduction

 Given a set of trolleys, each with known capacity, and a set of orders for products (whose locations in the warehouse where they can be picked are known) the order batching and picker routing problem is: \begin{itemize} \item to batch (assign) all orders to a set of trolleys, so as to respect individual trolley capacities; and \item to route each picker/trolley so as to minimise the distance travelled by that trolley as the products required for the orders so assigned are collected. \end{itemize} The order batching decision should be made so as to minimise the subsequent total routing distance travelled over all the trolleys used.

+In terms of the routing of pickers/trolleys two cases are distinguished in the literature: reversal and no-reversal.
+In reversal routing pickers can reverse direction after traversing only part of one or more subaisles.
+In no-reversal routing pickers can only reverse direction at the end of a subaisle.

+To illustrate these two routing cases Figure~\ref{fig2} shows a case where the orders to be picked by a single trolley only involve products situated in subaisles $(1,5)$ and $(3,7)$, the location of these products being shown as solid squares in these subaisles.
+The reversal route shown involves the trolley moving down subaisle $(1,5)$ until it reaches the shelf where the required product is stored, it then goes back up the subaisle to vertex $1$.
+A similar reversal move can be seen in subaisle $(3,7)$.

+Figure~\ref{fig3} shows no-reversal routing for the same situation as considered in Figure~\ref{fig2}.
+Here once the trolley has entered subaisle $(1,5)$ to pick the required product it must continue down the subaisle until it reaches vertex $5$, so the cross-aisle at the end of the subaisle.
+Note here that for clarity of illustration we have in Figure~\ref{fig2} and Figure~\ref{fig3} arbitrarily assigned a direction to the trolley route.

+Although, as can be easily seen from Figure~\ref{fig2} and Figure~\ref{fig3}, allowing routes involving reversal may involve less distance than no-reversal routing it may be that routes with no-reversal are easier to implement in practice, as they may seem more logical and intuitive for human pickers.

-Previous work, \cite{valle2017}, has indicated that it is now computationally feasible to optimally route an individual trolley for relatively large problems.
+Previous work, \cite{valle2017}, has indicated that it is now computationally feasible to optimally route an individual trolley for relatively large problems (both for reversal and no-reversal routing).
 In this paper therefore we focus on order batching.
 The approach presented directly addresses order batching, but uses a distance approximation to influence the batching of orders without directly addressing the routing problem.
-We present a formulation that decides the orders to be batched together so as to optimise an objective that \emph{approximates} the picker routing distance travelled.
+We present a formulation that decides the orders to be batched together so as to optimise an objective that \emph{\textbf{approximates}} the picker routing distance travelled.
 Once order batching has been decided we optimally route each individual picker/trolley using~\cite{valle2017}.

 The situation considered in this paper is often referred to in the literature as a picker-to-parts system, where a picker travels (typically with a trolley) along aisles in a warehouse to retrieve products.
 As noted in~\citep{deKoster2007, marchet2015, gils2018} such systems are widely used and are believed to constitute a significant majority of all order picking systems.